 There is another reason, i.e. to fool people, by making things look more attractive and different from others.
 When there are hundreds of supplement companies making whey protein, then how can the companies be different and grow their sales?
 By trying such gimmicks, and trying to capture a segment of the market which is more vulnerable.

 But there is no difference in proteins.
 Whey proteins are whey proteins, be it for man, women, kid, older individual, pregnant women, competitive athletes, medical cases or any other type of human species on earth.
-No athlete/influencer/company launching its brand, can give you anything special in whey protein except more attractive packaging and fancy names.
+No athlete/influencer/company launching its brand, can give you anything special in whey protein except more attractive packaging and fancy names like lean whey protein.
 But that’s all false marketing.
 Because you just need purest and highest quality of whey, when you go to buy whey protein.
 Nothing more, nothing less.

 Some companies try to justify these gimmicks by saying that they are adding women specific herbs, like shatavari or guduchi (though it’s not just for women), or adding some vitamins and minerals women may need like folic acid, iron etc. Are you buying a whey protein or a multivitamin?
 Are you paying for multivitamin or whey protein?
 Everything has a special place and need.
 You cannot add everything in one supplement and say it’s a complete women whey protein and sell it at a much higher price.